Learn to Hunt

 Temporarily Closed List

-The annual tank management fee of $65 per compartment is due by January 15th.
+The annual tank management fee of $65 per tank compartment is due by January 15.

-The Iowa DNR UST Section is pleased to announce leaking underground storage tank (LUST) records are available for viewing electronically.
-This site is for public viewing and requires the user to login.
+The Iowa DNR UST Section is pleased to announce leaking underground storage tank (LUST) and underground storage tank (UST) records are available for viewing electronically.

-The goal of our Electronic Records Project is to index and digitize all records related to LUST facilities and make these available through this web site.
-However, given there are nearly 6,600 LUST site files stored in various forms (film, microfiche, paper, electronic), it is expected the project will take some time to complete.
-Files associated with LUST sites that have met regulatory closure are first in line to be digitized and uploaded.
-This project will help us organize and maintain permanent documents, make records readily available to the public, and free up storage space currently held by paper and filmed records at the DNR Records Center.
+The goal of our Electronic Records Project is to index and digitize all records related to LUST and UST facilities and make these available through this web site.
+However, given there are site files stored in various forms (film, microfiche, paper, electronic), it is expected the project will take some time to complete.